-I’m Nate Lawson of Root Labs (contact info), and I’m writing about embedded and kernel security, cryptography, software protection, FreeBSD, and the occasional trip into retrocomputing.
+I’m Nate Lawson, and I write about embedded and kernel security, cryptography, software protection, and the occasional trip into retrocomputing.
 During the day, I assist companies with the design and review of security aspects of their products.
 My personal site, root.org, provides copies of my latest articles, talks, code, and other resources.
 I post more time-sensitive material here, on the following topics.

 - Embedded security: authenticated boot, tamper resistance, emulation detection, and side-channel attacks and defenses.